mankadronit/dotfiles/README.md

 Abbreviations (git/cargo), eza/bat/lazygit aliases, **vi key bindings** (`conf.d/vi-mode.fish`), zoxide, starship, fzf.fish, autopair. `lf` is wrapped so it `cd`s to the directory you quit in.

-## Not included (Linux-only, intentionally skipped)
-qtile, kanshi, mako, rofi, swaylock/wf-recorder, alacritty, nmcli scripts — all from the reference repos but irrelevant on macOS.